libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * <em>object</em> is represented by the same number of &lt;character-string&gt;s as how many <em>SUBFIELD</em>s it has; their <em>FIELD-NAME</em>s are ignored and <em>FIELD-VALUE</em>s are represented in their defined order

+Note that each <em>object</em> has fixed number of &lt;character-string&gt;s, other types have one.
+This is cruical for parsing, the colon plays only decorative role, strings might also end with a colon.

 # EDNS Representation in JSON

 The EDNS OPT record can be represented in JSON as an object called `EDNS`.